Psychoanalytic institutes and societies in the United States: Overview

-There are at several philosophical and psychotherapeutic traditions related to Freudian psychoanalysis.
-One of the largest are Jungian psychoanalysis or analytic psychology, based on the works of Freud's early colleague and one-time protege Carl Gustav Jung.
+There are several philosophical and psychotherapeutic traditions related to Freudian psychoanalysis.
+Among the largest are the schools of Jungian psychoanalysis or analytic psychology, based on the works of Freud's early colleague and one-time protege Carl Gustav Jung.
 The International Association for Analytical Psychology (IAAP) is the international accrediting and regulatory body for all Jungian societies and groups of analytical psychology practitioners, trainees and affiliates.
 Another, particularly prominent in Europe and Latin America, is Lacanian psychoanalysis, based on the work of the French psychoanalyst Jacques Lacan.
 The World Association of Psychoanalysis (WAP) was founded in 1992 and groups together a number of regional Lacanian associations.
 While some psychoanalysts and psychoanalytic institutes associated with APsaA or IPA may use or teach some Jungian or Lacanian concepts and techniques, in practice these have become somewhat separate traditions, with separate journals, professional societies, accreditation, and so on.
 Consequently, Jungian and Lacanian societies and institutes are not listed here unless they are also associated with either APsaA or IPA.

-Many American psychoanalytic institutes are stand-alone, nonprofit, educational institutions of relatively small size.
+Many American psychoanalytic institutes are stand-alone, nonprofit, educational institutions of relatively small size, such as The Institute for Modern Psychoanalysis of Philadelphia (IMPP), (formerly the Philadelphia School of Psychoanalysis), and The Academy of Clinical and Applied Psychoanalysis (ACAP).
 A handful are affiliated with major universities: Columbia University Center for Psychoanalytic Training and Research; New York University's Postdoctoral Program in Psychotherapy and Psychoanalysis; Emory University Psychoanalytic Institute (EUPI).
 A small number are independently accredited graduate schools: Boston Graduate School of Psychoanalysis.

 It is difficult to give a single "foundation date" for many of the institutes and societies.
 Some began as independent study groups or as sponsored affiliates of more established psychoanalytic institutes or societies in other cities.
 Most went through a process of accreditation by APsaA and/or IPA, which can take years to complete and which has several stages from recognized study group through provisional institute to independent institute or training institute status.
 Most were chartered as nonprofit organizations or accredited at the state level as educational organizations separately from their IPA/APsaA accreditation.
 Consequently, some foundation dates are approximate and some organizations have multiple significant dates listed.

 There are also several institutions that are hard to categorize and have therefore been omitted, such as the Menninger Clinic in Houston, a prominent training program in psychiatry and clinical psychology with strong tradition of training in psychoanalytic approaches.
 The Menninger Clinic was previously closely connected with the Topeka Psychoanalytic Society; however, Menninger itself does not appear to be independently recognized by APsaA or IPA as a psychoanalytic institute, or to have an explicitly affiliated psychoanalytic society at present.
 The Wright Institute in Berkeley, California and the formerly affiliated but now independent Wright Institute Los Angeles, and the Austen Riggs Center in Massachusetts, similarly have long traditions of training psychoanalytically informed clinicians, but are not chartered as psychoanalytic institutes.

 Some of the psychoanalytic institutes offer psychoanalytic licensure tracks of study, but not all.